lemlac/mulem/docs/reference.md

     print("third!")
 ```

-#### Exceptions (`except`)
+#### Exception Types (`except`)

-Exceptions are similar to enums but used for error handling.
+Exceptions are like enums but used for error handling.
 See "Error Handling" for more details.
-Instantiation works the same like enums.
+Instantiation works the same as enums.

 ```
 MyException :: except =